AR-Rahat/Checkmate/README.md

-# Checkmate
-Software Development 3
+Building a chess website with other games too for Software Development 3.